amurchick/AudioBooksDownload/README.md

 # AudioBooksDownload
-Scripts to download and extract audio files from audioknigi.club
+Script for download and save mp3's from http://audioknigi.club

-Downloads from http://audioknigi.club/ and write cover and correct tags to mp3 (book name, author, track name and number, cyrillic ok).
+Downloads audio books from http://audioknigi.club/ and write cover and correct tags to mp3 (book name, author, track name and number, cyrillic ok).